the-learner-guy/routedns/doc/configuration.md

 ### Oblivious DNS (ODoH)

-ODoH ([draft](https://tools.ietf.org/html/draft-pauly-dprive-oblivious-doh-03))is intended to improve privacy by encrypting queries for a **target** DNS server while sending the query through a **proxy**.
+ODoH ([draft](https://tools.ietf.org/html/draft-pauly-dprive-oblivious-doh-03)) is intended to improve privacy of **clients** by encrypting queries for a **target** DNS server while sending the query through a **proxy**.
 In this configuration, neither the target nor the proxy can see the query content and the source IP of the client at the same time.
 A client query is resolved as follows:

 - The client first queries the public key of the target resolver.
 This is a plain query that can be resolved by any resolver, but for privacy it's best to *not* use the target for this.
 RouteDNS always uses the proxy for this.
 The response is validated with DNSSEC.
 - The client then encrypts the actual query with the public key of the target.
 A public key of the client is embedded in the encrypted message.